 How to help: Be approachable and proactive.
-Explain what bullying is and make sure your child knows she can come to you (or a teacher) if she experiences it or sees it.
-Tell her it’s OK to walk away if she feels unsafe or if using words to defend herself isn’t working.
+Explain what bullying is and make sure your child knows they can come to you (or a teacher) if they experience it or see it.
+Tell your child it’s OK to walk away if they feel unsafe or if using words to defend themself isn’t working.
 Learn more about what to do if you suspect bullying at school.

 How to help: Set ground rules for physical aggression, so that your child knows the consequences ahead of time.
-Encourage her to use words instead of her body to communicate.
+Encourage your grade-schooler to use words instead of their body to communicate.
 Remind your child that getting hit or shoved hurts: “It’s not appropriate to hit other kids.
-If you want a turn, ask, ‘Can I have a turn please?’”
+If you want a turn, ask, ‘Can I have a turn please?’ ”

-How to help: Point out that if your child makes other kids feel bad, they aren’t going to want to play with her anymore.
-Remind your child that playground games are just games and that it’s OK to feel good about winning, but not to make others feel bad.
+How to help: Point out that if your child makes other kids feel bad, they aren’t going to want to play with your child anymore.
+Remind your grade-schooler that playground games are just games and that it’s OK to feel good about winning, but it’s not OK to make others feel bad.
 Teach phrases that show good sportsmanship, such as “Good game!”

 How to help: Practice when the playground is free.
 Your child may feel less self-conscious when other kids aren’t around.
-You can help her break down the steps and practice doing the things she likes best.
+You can help your child break down the steps and practice doing the things they like best.
 You can also try these fun activities to help your child improve gross motor skills.

 Playground time involves social skills.
-This includes sharing, taking turns and joining conversations.
+This includes sharing, taking turns, and joining conversations.
 Your child may not be sure how to start a conversation or how to ask to join a game.
-She may not understand when other kids are inviting her to play.
+Your grade-schooler may not understand when other kids are inviting them to play.
 This can make it hard to develop friendships.

 How to help: Practice what your child can say to other kids.
 “Hi, I’m Tiffany.
 What’s your name?” and “Do you want to play on the monkey bars with me?”
 You can also help your child figure out when it’s OK to join a large playground game without specifically asking.
 Get more tips on how to help your child fit in and interact with peers.

-How to help: Talk to your child about taking a breath and thinking before she acts.
-To lower the risk of getting hurt during falls, visit playgrounds that have sand, wood chips or synthetic turf and make sure your child is supervised.
+How to help: Talk to your child about taking a breath and thinking before they act.
+To lower the risk of getting hurt during falls, visit playgrounds that have sand, wood chips, or synthetic turf, and make sure your child is supervised.